MichalisEfstathiou/XSPOT-MARKETS/desktop-application-for-windows/getting-started/panel-settings.md

 The Column category lists the following settings:

-* Colors - allows changing font color and background color in a column;
+* Colors - allows changing font color and background color in a column.
-* Coloring mode - allows choosing the coloring mode \(by difference, by sign or none\);
+* Coloring mode - allows choosing the coloring mode \(by difference, by sign or none\).
-* Increase colors - allows drawing the price values which were increased while trading;
+* Increase colors - allows drawing the price values which were increased while trading.
 * Decrease colors - allows drawing the price values which were decreased while trading.

 #### **Total**